While the housing market has undoubtedly slowed in the past year, prices in many areas are still elevated after the strong run-up over 2020 to 2022.

 Ways to potentially reduce capital gains tax on home

-Calculating your gain is more complicated than simply taking the sale price and subtracting your original purchase price.
-Instead of selling price, taxes will be based on the "amount realized" on the sale, which accounts for many selling expenses.4 And instead of original purchase price, sellers subtract their "adjusted basis," which factors in the purchase price, but also certain purchase expenses and the cost of any improvements made to the home over the years.5
+Calculating your gain is more complicated than taking the sale price and subtracting your original purchase price.
+Instead of selling price, taxes will be based on the "amount realized" on the sale, accounting for many selling expenses.4 Instead of original purchase price, sellers subtract their "adjusted basis," which factors in the purchase price, certain purchase expenses, and the cost of any home improvements.5

 Expenses and improvements that could help reduce potential tax exposure6